Tal-Dor/OrionUO-docs/src/scripting/interactions-with-other-scripts-orion-assistant.md

 Start the function.

-- - functionName - The name of the function to start.
+- `functionName` - The name of the function to start.

-- - oneScriptRunning - Check for a running instance of the function with the same name and prevent re-execution.
+- `oneScriptRunning` - Check for a running instance of the function with the same name and prevent re-execution.

-- - argumentsList - List of function parameters.
+- `argumentsList` - List of function parameters.
 </br></br>
 ***
 </br>